Infineon/mtb-example-wifi-radar-udp-server/README.md

 1. Click the **New Application** link in the **Quick Panel** (or, use **File** > **New** > **ModusToolbox&trade; Application**).
 This launches the [Project Creator](https://www.infineon.com/ModusToolboxProjectCreator) tool.

-2. Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.
+2. Select CYSBSYSKIT-DEV-01 kit supported by the code example from the PSoC&trade; 6 BSPs list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.

    When you select a supported kit, the example is reconfigured automatically to work with the kit.
 To work with a different supported kit later, use the [Library Manager](https://www.infineon.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
 You can use the Library Manager to select or update the BSP and firmware libraries used in this application.
 To access the Library Manager, click the link from the **Quick Panel**.